brenotds/espresso/README.md

-Created this landing page to pratice my html and css skills.
+Created this landing page to pratice my html,css and javaScript skills.